 Grow your own cucumber

-At my house, the most important plant in the greenhouse is the cucumber, at least if I ask the children.
+The most important plant in the greenhouse is the cucumber, at least if you ask the children.
 They can eat basically any amount of home-grown cucumber.
 It works best with a little bit of herbal seasoning or homemade vinaigrette based on olive oil, balsamic vinegar, and salt.
 The small cucumbers in “pocket-size” works perfectly as a snack or a small snack when you are hungry, and this is what you need to know when you grow your own cucumbers.

 Growing tips – grow your own cucumber